Recession Management: Strategies in the Staffing Industry

 An estimation of how long this recovery will last is outside the scope of this paper, however, we do know a 2.5% GDP tends to absorb available talent at a reasonable rate.

-GDP growth exceeding this level typically kicks-in wage increases (wage inflation) which drifts into consumer prices for goods and services, which drifts into capital costs and costs of goods, resulting in a slowdown or possible recession triggered by inflation.
+GDP growth exceeding this level typically kicks-in wage increases (wage inflation) which drifts into consumer prices for goods and services, which drifts into capital costs and costs of goods, resulting in a slowdown or possible recession triggered by inflation (and rising interest rates).
 The Federal Reserve has announced interest rate increases which, in part, are intended to keep growth in check – mitigating inflation and over-baking the economy.

 Summarily, managing through a recession may be reduced to several primary initiatives.
 All have been executed in the past and have been shown successful to varying degrees.
 And while a downturn is rarely an enjoyable event, there are tactics that can provide a successful transition or bridge while positioning for opportunities in the recovery.